noahmr/zed-yolov5/README.md

 ![](./docs/demo_robotsports.png)

-This is an example for performing [YOLOv5](https://github.com/ultralytics/yolov5) object detection with TensorRT and the [Stereolabs ZED](https://www.stereolabs.com/) stereo depth camera.
+This project shows how to perform [YOLOv5](https://github.com/ultralytics/yolov5) object detection with TensorRT and the [Stereolabs ZED](https://www.stereolabs.com/) stereo depth camera.
 The code uses the [yolov5-tensorrt](https://github.com/noahmr/yolov5-tensorrt/) library, and is based on one of the examples from this same library.
 The demo picture above shows its use at [VDL RobotSports](https://robotsports.nl), an industrial team based in the Netherlands participating in the RoboCup Middle Size League.

 <div align="center">